 If you’re the figure-it-out-on-your-own type, simply go uphill from the old town.
 When you hit the end of a road, head to the right or left, then uphill some more.

-You’ll likely do some backtracking this way, thanks to dead ends, but it’s a great way to appreciate the beautiful community that sits above Dubrovnik’s old town.
+You’ll likely do some backtracking, thanks to dead ends.
+But it’s a great opportunity to explore the beautiful community that sits above Dubrovnik’s old town.

 Entrance to the Mount Srđ Hike